DiamessoGroup/chez-sergio/src/components/AboutUs/AboutUs.md

 ### Description

 Provides a short description of the Restaurant Business Chez Sergio.
-It will be used on the home page.
+It will be used on the Home Page.